One Way or Another

-"One Way or Another" is a song by American new wave band Blondie from their 1978 album Parallel Lines.
+"One Way or Another" is a song by American rock band Blondie from their 1978 album Parallel Lines.
 Lyrically, the song was inspired by Blondie frontwoman Deborah Harry's experience with a stalker in the early 1970s, an incident which forced her to move away from New Jersey.
 The song's music was composed by bassist Nigel Harrison, who introduced the Ventures-influenced track to keyboardist Jimmy Destri.

 "One Way or Another" was released as the fourth North American single from Parallel Lines, following the band's chart-topping "Heart of Glass" single.
 The song reached number 24 in the US and number 7 in Canada.
-It was not released as a single in the UK, but later charted in 2013.
+It was not released as a single in the UK, but later charted in 2013, along with a cover by British band One Direction for Comic Relief, with the latter reaching number 1.

 "One Way or Another" has since seen critical acclaim for Harry's aggressive vocals and the band's energetic performance.
 It has been ranked by many critics as one of the band's best songs, has appeared on several compilation albums, and has become a live favorite for the band.

 Background

 Written by Debbie Harry and Nigel Harrison for the band's third studio album, Parallel Lines (1978), "One Way or Another" was inspired by one of Harry's ex-boyfriends who stalked her after their breakup.
 According to Harry, the boyfriend's constant calling and persistent stalking forced her to move out of New Jersey.
-The stalking had taken place in 1973, when Harry was a member of the Stilletoes; Harry's former bandmate Elda Gentile recalled, "It was freaking us all out, especially Chris [Stein]".
+The stalking had taken place in 1973, when Harry was a member of The Stilettos; Harry's former bandmate Elda Gentile recalled, "It was freaking us all out, especially Chris [Stein]".
 Harry explained in an interview with Entertainment Weekly:

 Musically, the song was composed by bassist Nigel Harrison, who first introduced the song to keyboardist Jimmy Destri.
 He explained, "My original music for 'One Way or Another' was this psychedelic, Ventures-like futuristic surf song gone wrong.
 Jimmy [Destri] really liked this piece of music, and we would play it on the road.
 Then Debbie picked up on it; she came up with the 'getcha-getcha-getcha's'".
 Harry later claimed to have worked out the song live with Harrison.
 The song was recorded between June and July 1978 at New York's Record Plant studio.
 According to Harrison, producer Mike Chapman came up with the chaotic ending section.